The relationship between past and

 urbanization, because it is the failing of integration at the urban stage that

-to one another and too structured for a higher level of integration to appear
+similar to one another and too structured for a higher level of integration to

-spontaneously, and their vitality was consumed in enduring conflicts - until an
+appear spontaneously, and their vitality was consumed in enduring conflicts -

-exceptional leader took advantage of the situation to set up a new order for
+until an exceptional leader took advantage of the situation to set up a new

 The Bible as Narrative